pionxzh/wakaru/packages/unminify/README.md

 > Lebab transpiles your ES5 code to ES6/ES7.
 It does exactly the opposite of what Babel does.

-We integrated part of rules from [lebab](https://github.com/lebab/lebab) to unminify the code.\
+We integrated part of rules from [Lebab](https://github.com/lebab/lebab) to unminify the code.\
-By utilizing lebab, we can save the repetitive work of writing the same transformations ourselves.
+By utilizing Lebab, we can save the repetitive work of writing the same transformations ourselves.

 ## TODO